kontena/kontena/docs/getting-started/quick-start.md

 In order to use Kontena, you'll need a Kontena Master.
 If you don't have an existing Kontena infrastructure in place, you need to install your own.
 A Kontena Master can be provisioned to any cloud platform.
 It' s also possible to run a Kontena Master on your own local development environment for testing purposes.

 The easiest (and preferred) way to provision Kontena Master is to use the built-in Kontena Master provision feature of Kontena CLI.
-In this guide, we will provision Kontena Master to local development environment using [Vagrant](https://www.vagrantup.com/).
+In this guide, we will provision Kontena Master to the local development environment using [Vagrant](https://www.vagrantup.com/).
 If you want to install Kontena Master to some other environment, please see [Installing Kontena](installing/) documentation.

 Since we will be using Vagrant, please ensure you have Vagrant 1.6 or later installed.
-For more details, see official [Vagrant installation docs](https://docs.vagrantup.com/v2/installation/index.html).
+For more details, see the official [Vagrant installation docs](https://docs.vagrantup.com/v2/installation/index.html).

 ```
 $ kontena plugin install vagrant